MicrosoftDocs/azure-docs/articles/cosmos-db/cosmosdb-monitor-resource-logs.md

     { "time": "2019-04-14T19:08:11.6353239Z", "resourceId": "/SUBSCRIPTIONS/<your_subscription_ID>/RESOURCEGROUPS/<your_resource_group>/PROVIDERS/MICROSOFT.DOCUMENTDB/DATABASEACCOUNTS/<your_database_account>", "category": "QueryRuntimeStatistics", "properties": {"activityId": "278b0661-7452-4df3-b992-8aa0864142cf","databasename": "Tasks","collectionname": "Items","partitionkeyrangeid": "0","querytext": "{"query":"SELECT *\nFROM c\nWHERE (c.p1__10 != true)","parameters":[]}"}}
     ```

-* **PartitionKeyStatistics**:Select this option to log the statistics of the partition keys.
+* **PartitionKeyStatistics**: Select this option to log the statistics of the partition keys.
 This is currently represented with the storage size (KB) of the partition keys.
-See the [Troubleshooting issues by using Azure diagnostics queries]() section of this article for example queries that use "PartitionKeyStatistics".
+See the [Troubleshooting issues by using Azure Diagnostic queries](#cassandra-mapping) section of this article.
+For example queries that use "PartitionKeyStatistics".
 The log is emitted against the first three partition keys that occupy most data storage.
 This log contains data such as subscription ID, region name, database name, collection name, partition key, and storage size in KB.

     ```
     { "time": "2019-10-11T02:33:24.2018744Z", "resourceId": "/SUBSCRIPTIONS/<your_subscription_ID>/RESOURCEGROUPS/<your_resource_group>/PROVIDERS/MICROSOFT.DOCUMENTDB/DATABASEACCOUNTS/<your_database_account>", "category": "PartitionKeyStatistics", "properties": {"subscriptionId": "<your_subscription_ID>","regionName": "West US 2","databaseName": "KustoQueryResults","collectionname": "CapacityMetrics","partitionkey": "["CapacityMetricsPartition.136"]","sizeKb": "2048270"}}
     ```

 * **PartitionKeyRUConsumption**: This log reports the aggregated per-second RU/s consumption of partition keys.
 Currently, Azure Cosmos DB reports partition keys for SQL API accounts only and for point read/write and stored procedure operations. other APIs and operation types are not supported.
 For other APIs, the partition key column in the diagnostic log table will be empty.
 This log contains data such as subscription ID, region name, database name, collection name, partition key, operation type, and request charge.
-See the [Troubleshooting issues by using Azure diagnostics queries]() section of this article for example queries that use "PartitionKeyRUConsumption".
+See the [Troubleshooting issues by using Azure Diagnostic queries](#cassandra-mapping) section of this article.
+For example queries that use "PartitionKeyRUConsumption".

-* **ControlPlaneRequests**: This log contain details on control plane operations like creating an account, adding or removing a region, updating account replication settings etc. This log type is available for all API types which include SQL (Core), MongoDB, Gremlin, Cassandra, Table API.
+* **ControlPlaneRequests**: This log contains details on control plane operations like creating an account, adding or removing a region, updating account replication settings etc. This log type is available for all API types that include SQL (Core), MongoDB, Gremlin, Cassandra, Table API.

 * **Requests**: Select this option to collect metric data from Azure Cosmos DB to the destinations in the diagnostic setting.
 This is the same data collected automatically in Azure Metrics.
 Collect metric data with resource logs to analyze both kinds of data together and to send metric data outside of Azure Monitor.

 For detailed information about how to create a diagnostic setting by using the Azure portal, CLI, or PowerShell, see [Create diagnostic setting to collect platform logs and metrics in Azure](../azure-monitor/platform/diagnostic-settings.md) article.

-## Troubleshoot issues with diagnostics queries
+## <a id="diagnostic-queries"></a> Troubleshoot issues with diagnostics queries

 1. How to get the request charges for expensive queries?